 3. What is the time commitment?

-The time commitment varies according to the group(s) in which you enroll.
-For example, Concert Band meets about three hours per week, Orchestra meets three hours per week, and Jazz Band meets two hours per week.
+The time commitment varies according to the group(s).
+For example, Concert Band meets about three hours per week, Orchestra meets three hours per week, and Saxophone Ensemble meets two hours per week.
 Concerts are given by each group near the end of each semester.
-Other performances are scheduled, and students will be notified well in advance.
+Other performances are scheduled, and you will be notified well in advance.

 All of our instrumental ensembles are collaborative courses.
 In other words, the success of each ensemble depends on all students being present at all rehearsals, except if there is an emergency or illness.
 As much as we would like to accommodate schedule conflicts with other classes, this is not possible.

 7. Do you have to audition in order to be in an instrumental ensemble?

 Auditions are held at the beginning of fall semester in order to determine which part you will play; every effort is made to include those students who truly want to participate.
 The director will have audition material for you.
 No student should pass up the opportunity to perform in an ensemble simply because they do not want to play an audition.